Skip to Main Content

 One way to start your research is with a few rounds of brainstorming using the guiding worksheet below to create a large word bank you can go back to throughout your searches.

-Then, I could create a keyword list to go back to that looks something like this:
+Then, I could create a keyword list of terms related to the Vietnam War to reference in searches, such as:

 Especially when you are just starting research, you may not know which word will be best for a particular database or the field of study until you start looking.
 Give yourself options!